-Please note: Course intake for Cognitive and Behavioural Therapies is in January each year and the application deadline is on 30th September before each intake.
+Please note: Course intake for Cognitive and Behavioural Therapies is in January each year and the application deadline is on 1st September before each intake.
 Candidates will be invited to interview in mid-October.

 UK & EU Part Time for 2014/15 unless otherwise specified below

 Telephone: +44 (0)29 2087 0587